EBI-Metagenomics/EMG-docs/docs/api.rst

 ^^^^^^^^^^^^

-API provides read-only access to all resources, that means only HTTP GET method can be used with expetion of authentication endpoint.
+API provides read-only access to all resources, that means only HTTP GET method can be used with exception of authentication endpoint.

 Response